Reapism/sweaj.serialization/README.md

 ## Web application (Sweaj.Serialization.WebApp)
 This is one of the most prominent application technology choices for powering a software product.

-*In our case, the web application is another client application hosted in this pretend companies intranet (internal to the company managers).*
+*In our case, the web application is another client application hosted in this pretend companies intranet (internal to the company managers) where they manage the videos that are uploaded from the Client (Sweaj.Serialization.Wpf).*